-There are also opportunities for CAS and EE links with topics studied - e.g. Environmental clean-up in Spain/Links with Education for All (EFA) Morocco.
+There are also opportunities for CAS and EE links with topics studied - e.g. Environmental clean-up in a national park/Environmental mapping of an area etc.

 NEW SYLLABUS (SEPT.
 2017) - GEOGRAPHY IB DIPLOMA: GEOGRAPHY COURSE COMPANION (Oxford) 2nd edition for new syllabus specification (all topics in one volume) Garrett Nagle and Briony Cooke